Budai

-The main textual evidence pointing to Budai resides in a collection of Chan Buddhist monks' biographies known as The Transmission of the Lamp.
+The main textual record of Budai's life resides in a collection of Chan Buddhist monks' biographies known as The Transmission of the Lamp.

 Hagiography

-Budai has origins centered around cult worship and local legend.
+Budai has origins centered on cult worship and local legend.
 He is traditionally depicted as a fat, bald monk wearing a simple robe.
 He carries his few possessions in a cloth sack, being poor but content.
 He would excitingly entertain the adoring children that followed him and was known for patting his large belly happily.
 His figure appears throughout Chinese culture as a representation of both contentment and abundance.
 Budai attracted the townspeople around him as he was able to predict people's fortunes and even weather patterns.
 The wandering monk was often inclined to sleep anywhere he came to, even outside, for his mystical powers could ward off the bitter colds of snow and his body was left unaffected.

-A recovered death note dated to 916 or 917 CE, which the monk himself wrote, claims that he is an incarnation of Maitreya, the Buddha of the Future.
+A recovered death note dated to 28 March 917, which the monk himself wrote, claims that he is an incarnation of Maitreya, the Buddha of the Future.
 A body allegedly belonging to Budai was embalmed and displayed at the eastern section of the Great Hall at Yuelin Temple in Fenghua District, Zhejiang.

-An account exists of the post mortem appearances of Budai, the Laughing Buddha, recorded in the Ching-te ch'uan-teng-lu (The Transmission of the Lamp), written between 1004 and 1007 CE by the monk Shi Daoyuan.

-"In the third month of the third year of Cheng Ming (917 CE), the Master proclaimed his approaching parinirvana.
-At the Yueh-lin Temple, he took up his seat, cross legged, on a flat stone below the Eastern veranda, and spoke the following verse":

-"Maitreya, the Veritable Maitreya, divides his body into ten thousand million parts.
-From time to time, appearing among men, he proclaims the Truth to the men of that era, but they naturally do not recognise him."

-When he had finished reciting this verse, he quietly died.
-Afterwards, there were men in his neighbourhood who saw the Master, carrying his bag as before and walking.
-Because of this, the monks vied with one another in painting his likeness.
-Now in the Yueh-lin Temple, in the Eastern part of the Great Hall, is preserved his body (embalmed), and people in many places speak of his re-apparition as a proven fact.